lucrnz/rimi/README.md

 	BIND=127.0.0.1 PORT=5050 TITLE="Emily's bookmarks" ./rimi

+For SSL/HTTPS support you can either run locally and setup a reverse proxy like [Caddy](https://caddyserver.com/) (Recommended)
+Or you have the option to set the following environment variables:

+	SSL_CERT - Path to the SSL certificate file.
+	SSL_KEY - Path to the SSL key file.

 You can use this example [user systemd unit](https://wiki.archlinux.org/title/systemd/User) if you wanna keep it running:

 	[Unit]